 All of the industrial pharmaceutical activities of the Group in Israel are performed by the Company.
 The activities of the Group in North America are performed by Taro Pharmaceuticals Inc., Taro Pharmaceuticals North America, Inc. and Taro Pharmaceuticals U.S.A., Inc. Taro Research Institute Ltd. provides research and development services to the Group.
-Taro International Ltd. and Taro Pharmaceuticals (U.K.) Ltd. are engaged in the marketing activities of the Group outside North America.
+Taro International Ltd., Taro Pharmaceuticals Ireland Ltd. and Taro Pharmaceuticals (U.K.) Ltd. are engaged in the pharmaceutical activities of the Group outside North America.

-The Group manufactures generic drug products in its facilities located in Canada, U.S.A. and Israel and manufactures bulk active pharmaceutical ingredients in its facilities located in Israel.
+The Group manufactures generic and proprietary drug products in its facilities located in Israel, Canada and the U.S.A., and manufactures bulk active pharmaceutical ingredients in its facilities located in Israel.
 The majority of the Group's sales are in North America.